 None of our directors serves as a director, executive officer or employee of a non-profit organization to which we made payments or contributions in excess of $25,000 over the last three fiscal years.
 During 2020, Forum did not use corporate funds for the purpose of political advocacy or campaign contributions.
 Corporate funds were also not directed to trade organizations with the intent to influence legislation.
 Forum does make an annual membership payment of $20,000 to the Energy Workforce & Technology Council.
 Through this membership, Forum is able to network with other industry professionals to discuss best practices regarding areas such as Health, Safety and Environmental matters.

-Forum is a small quantity generator of emissions.
+FET is a small quantity generator of emissions.
 We have some gas-powered machines and generators that are used infrequently.
 Throughout our manufacturing footprint, we have negligible GHG emissions.
-Forum Energy Technologies uses independent, third party environmental companies to review, calculate and report emissions at both the state and federal levels.
+FET uses independent, third party environmental companies to review, calculate and report emissions at both the state and federal levels.

 All our manufacturing sites monitor and report, if required, significant air emissions including NOx, SOx, VOCs, PM, and HAPs through a toxic release inventory (“TRI”) report on a yearly basis.
 Sites exceeding the TRI threshold report these emissions at the state level.
 Only 30% of our manufacturing sites meet the emissions threshold requiring state level reporting.